Republic World Cup qualification 'in spite' of Pauw

 Caldwell added that the players had approached Pauw "many times about professionalising many aspects but it was hard to get change".

 "She obviously made myself a part of the leadership group that she created, along with a few other players.
-She gave us a position to use our voice and to try and talk on behalf of the team.
+She gave us a position to use our voice and to try and talk on behalf of the team," Caldwell said.

 "We tried to do that as a group, the best we could, but at the end of the day she is the coach and she controls everything.